Racial segregation in the United States Armed Forces: American Revolutionary War

-Commandant William Ward Burrows I enforced a policy against enlisting "Blacks and Mulattoes" into the United States Marine Corps.
+William Ward Burrows I, who enforced a policy against enlisting "Blacks and Mulattoes" into the United States Marine Corps.

 During the American Revolutionary War, there were varying opinions surrounding the enlistment of African Americans into the Continental Army.
-Though Black men had already served in the militias and provincial forces during the French and Indian War, many white colonists believed that arming Black soldiers would pose a threat.
-Despite the death of Crispus Attucks in the 1770 Boston Massacre along with the participation of Black soldiers in the battles of Lexington and Concord and the battle of Bunker Hill, prominent white colonists continued to argue against the enlistment of African Americans on racial grounds.
-Due to fears of a potential slave rebellion, one of George Washington's first acts as Commander-in-Chief of the Continental Army was to sign an order forbidding the recruitment of any Black person into the army.
+Though Black men had a long history of service in the militias and provincial forces of the Thirteen Colonies during the French and Indian Wars, most Patriots believed that arming Black soldiers would pose a threat to the existing American racial hierarchy and institution of slavery.
+Despite the death of Crispus Attucks in the 1770 Boston Massacre along with the participation of Black soldiers in the Battles of Lexington and Concord and the Battle of Bunker Hill, Patriot leaders continued to argue against the enlistment of African Americans on racial grounds.
+Due to fears of potential slave rebellions, one of George Washington's first acts as commander-in-chief of the Continental Army was to sign an order forbidding the recruitment of any Black person into the army.
+He later rescinded this order, and in total approximately 9,000 African Americans (mostly freedmen from the American North) ended up serving in the Continental Army, most of them in integrated units.